-The popularity of the TV show Glee or the film musicals like Les Misérables and Fame shows us that the world of the theatre and acting has become an exciting talking point for our students.
+The popularity of the TV show Glee or the film musicals like Les Misérables and La La Land shows us that the world of the theatre and acting has become an exciting talking point for our students.
 Why not experiment with it in the classroom?

-As Robert Campbell mentioned in his interview, we, teachers always use drama techniques in the classroom, and we know that using more role plays and dramatisation can help our students with speaking performance, communication skills and confidence.
+As Robert Campbell mentioned in his interview, we, teachers always use drama techniques in the classroom, and we know that using more role plays and dramatisation can help our students with speaking performance, general communication skills and self-confidence.

-The Green Room by Robert Campbell does not only tell us an exciting story of four teenagers in a summer theatre school but it also offers great discussion points, vocabulary development exercises and theatre and art workshop opportunities.
-After reading the story and completing some of these exercises your class might feel inspired enough to put on a mini play in your school.
+The Green Room by Robert Campbell is an exciting story of four teenagers in a summer theatre school plus it offers great discussion points, vocabulary development exercises as well as theatre and art workshop opportunities.
+After reading the story and completing some of these exercises your class might feel inspired enough to put on a mini play.
+The level of this reader is pre-intermediate to intermediate (CEFR A2/B1; Cambridge PET, Trinity 4, 5).

 Reflection boxes in the reader

-Point out these reflection boxes in the reader and encourage your students to stop and think about the questions.
-They can also discuss the questions in class before or after a reading session.
+Point out the reflection boxes in the reader and encourage your students to stop and think about the questions.
+There are three ways to engage with these questions:

 Here are some more discussion points.